Prosecutor who charged Michigan cop praised by his critics

 “We’re thankful for Chris having that fortitude to bring the charge that we feel comfortable with.
 Now we’ll have to continue to fight in the courts,” Jackson said.

-A judge set bond Friday at $100,000 for Schurr, 31, who appeared in court by video from jail.
-A not-guilty plea was entered on his behalf.
-His attorneys insist Schurr feared for his safety when he shot Lyoya, 26, a refugee from Congo.
+Schurr, 31, was released from jail Friday after appearing in court by video.
+Bond was set at $100,000, and a not-guilty plea was entered on his behalf.
+Defense attorneys insist the officer feared for his safety when he shot Lyoya, 26, a refugee from Congo.

 The courtroom benches were full of spectators, some wearing T-shirts with pro-police slogans, including #StandwithSchurr.
 As dozens of Schurr supporters departed, many embracing, they were met by pro-Lyoya demonstrators chanting, “Justice for Patrick!”
 The Schurr crowd said little.
 One white man tried to debate with the pro-Lyoya group but was quickly shouted down.